wiresjs/wires.js/README.md

 this.users.$add({name : "user3"}) // Object passed
 this.users.$add([{name : "user4"}, {name : "user5"}]) // Array with objects
 ```
-If rest configuration is attached - ADD http request will be peformed.
+If rest configuration is attached - POST http request will be peformed.

 ### $remove

-You can pass index or an object.
+You can pass index or object respectfuly.
 ```js
 this.users.$remove(0}) // First element will be removed this.users.$remove(user1) // user1 object will be removed